 As your calendar takes shape it should provide an at a glance timetable of what content needs to be produced, by when and by whom.
 By publicising all deliverables and deadlines, it will be easier to manage and keep on schedule, thereby delivering on the goal to provide a regular stream of on-brand content.

-At Rapport Digital, content is at the heart of everything we do.
-We help our customers plan and implement their content strategies across a wide range of market sectors.
-If you’d like to discuss ideas on how to get started, with no obligation, get in touch at email@example.com
+At Rapport Digital, content marketing is at the heart of everything we do.
+We help accountants and accounting firms plan and implement their content strategies across a wide range of market sectors.
+If you’d like to discuss ideas on how to get started, with no obligation, get in touch at firstname.lastname@example.org.